 Avast Free Antivirus 2016 I have tested Avast on five of my computers and used it for years (testing under Windows 7, 8.1) and am pleased with the results.
 See the PC Mag review of Avast Free Antivirus 2016.
 Avast will also prompt you about updates available for commonly installed free programs like Flash plugins, Adobe Reader, Firefox, VLC, etc. This feature can be turned off if you like to live dangerously.
 New!
 Avast now includes a password manager and, remarkably for an antivirus product, will check for network vulnerabilities, like router firmware problems!

 Panda Free Antivirus 2016 Sets a new technological standard for virus/spyware/malware protection.
 Have also used Panda in the past with good results.
 See the PC Mag review of Panda Free Antivirus 2016.

 AVG AntiVirus Free 2016 I used and recommended AVG for years until Panda and Avast surpassed them some time ago.
 But the Anti-Virus/Anti-Malware market is a game of technological leapfrog, almost more than any other.
 AVG remains a good choice.
 See the PC Mag review of AVG AntiVirus Free 2016.

 What about Microsoft Security Essentials (Windows Defender in Win 8/8.1)?
 Most people need more than it provides.

 Malwarebytes' Anti-Malware "Can detect and remove malware that even the most well known anti-virus and anti-malware applications fail to detect."
 Offers real-time protection during trial period, must be updated and run manually thereafter unless purchased.
-See the PC Mag review of Malwarebytes' Anti-Malware.
+See the CNET review of Malwarebytes' Anti-Malware.
 Highly recommended.